for-GET/know-your-http-well/headers.md

 `Derived-From` | "" | ?
 `Destination` | "standard" | [RFC4918](http://tools.ietf.org/html/rfc4918)
 `Differential-ID` | "" | ?
+`DPR` | "is a number that, in requests, indicates the client’s current Device Pixel Ratio (DPR), which is the ratio of physical pixels over CSS px of the layout viewport on the device." | [http-client-hints](http://igrigorik.github.io/http-client-hints/)
 `Ext` | "" | ?
 `GetProfile` | "" | ?
 `IM` | "" | [RFC3229#10.5.2](http://tools.ietf.org/html/rfc3229#section-10.5.2)